-Given the existence of the Superannuation Complaints Tribunal and the Financial Ombudsman Service as economical, informal and quick dispute resolution services, while it may be reasonable for a trustee to negotiate with an insurer it may not be reasonable to expect it to commence litigation, which can, by contrast, prove costly, formal and time-consuming.
+Given the existence of the Superannuation Complaints Tribunal and the Financial Ombudsman Service as economical, informal and quick dispute resolution services, while it may be reasonable for a trustee to negotiate with an insurer it may not be reasonable to expect it to commence litigation, which can prove costly and time-consuming.
 Accordingly this is a matter upon which further guidance from APRA would prove useful.